 Besides the hemangioma on the skin, abnormal blood vessels of the head and neck are the most common abnormality seen in children with PHACE syndrome.
 It has been estimated that greater than 80 percent of children with PHACE syndrome have at least one abnormal artery in their neck or head, and many have several abnormal arteries in this region.

 Currently, the exact reason why PHACE syndrome patients have abnormal arteries of the head and neck is not known, but researchers have some ideas.
-Physicians believe that there are defects in the formation of the internal carotid arteries during fetal development that causes decreased blood flow.
+Physicians believe that there are defects in the formation of the internal carotid arteries during fetal development that cause decreased blood flow.
 Due to the lack of blood flow, the vessels that would normally branch off the internal carotid artery and supply the brain do not form correctly.
-It is believed that this is why some fetal remain – to allow flow to parts of the brain that otherwise wouldn't receive adequate blood flow.
+It is believed that this is why some fetal arteries remain – to allow flow to parts of the brain that otherwise wouldn't receive adequate blood flow.

 How is a cerebrovascular abnormality diagnosed?